ThomasBamelis/learn-llvm/README.md

 # learn-llvm
-Code following the book Learn LLVM 12
+Code following the book Learn LLVM 12.
+Learning in tandem with the book Engineering a compiler.